forestgrape/coronavirus/index.md

   > Risk groups in risk regions (e.g. countries in the Southern hemisphere) will thank for vaccines now.
 Later can be to late.

 - 9.6.
 [Illustrative Resources](1_introduction/illustrative_resources.md): A subjective list of especially helpful, insightful and/or extraordinary Resources.
 Sometimes
-- 12.5.
-[Aggregation of Atoms](9_physics/aggregations_of_atoms.md) page to provide context to topics such as condensation & evaporation and efflorescence.
-- 23.3.
-[Temperature and Humidity Modulation](6_prevention_and_treatment/temperature_modulation.md) is proposed as a topical treatment.
-It reduces the number of infectious virions and optimize the immune response.
-There is solid biological and epidemiological evidence that it works if used early on! (explorative)
-- 23.3.
-Proposal of [Local Treatments of the Respiratory Tract](6_prevention_and_treatment/topical_treatment.md) to cure respiratory infections including Covid.
-Coronaviruses live on the surface of the respiratory tract and release their progeny as delicate virions to the covering fluids.
-The idea is to reduce these virions by local treatments.
-Similar as we disinfect wounds - the medications need to be adapted of course. (explorative)

 ### Recent Updates
 - 25.7.: [Section Transmission Distribution](./5_epidemiological/spread_analyses.md#transmission-distribution) on the [Spread Analyses Page](./5_epidemiological/spread_analyses.md) extended: The SARS-CoV-2 spread is highly individual and depends on the behavior, physiological factors and socioeconomic conditions.